Windows 9x: Windows 95

-OSR2, OSR2.1, and OSR2.5 were not released to the general public, rather, they were available only to OEMs that would preload the OS onto computers.
+OSR2, OSR2.1, and OSR2.5 ("OSR" being an initialism for "OEM Service Release") were not released to the general public, rather, they were available only to OEMs that would preload the OS onto computers.
 Some companies sold new hard drives with OSR2 preinstalled (officially justifying this as needed due to the hard drive's capacity).

 The first Microsoft Plus! add-on pack was sold for Windows 95.

 Windows 98

-On June 25, 1998, Microsoft released Windows 98.
+On June 25, 1998, Microsoft released Windows 98, code-named "Memphis" during development.
 It included new hardware drivers and better support for the FAT32 file system which allows support for disk partitions larger than the 2 GB maximum accepted by Windows 95.
 The USB support in Windows 98 was more robust than the basic support provided by the OEM editions of Windows 95.
-It also controversially integrated the Internet Explorer 4 browser into the Windows GUI and Windows Explorer file manager.
+It also introduces the controversial integration of the Internet Explorer 4 web browser into the Windows shell and File Explorer (then known as Windows Explorer at the time).

-On May 5, 1999, Microsoft released Windows 98 Second Edition, an interim release whose notable features were the addition of Internet Connection Sharing and improved WDM audio and modem support.
+On June 10, 1999, Microsoft released Windows 98 Second Edition (also known as Windows 98 SE), an interim release whose notable features were the addition of Internet Connection Sharing and improved WDM audio and modem support.
 Internet Connection Sharing is a form of network address translation, allowing several machines on a LAN (Local Area Network) to share a single Internet connection.
-Windows 98 Second Edition has certain improvements over the original release.
-Hardware support through device drivers was increased.
-Many minor problems present in the original Windows 98 were found and fixed which make it, according to many, the most stable release of Windows 9x family—to the extent that commentators used to say that Windows 98's beta version was more stable than Windows 95's final (gamma) version.
+It also includes Internet Explorer 5 as opposed to Internet Explorer 4 in the original version.
+Windows 98 Second Edition also has certain improvements over the original release, and hardware support through device drivers was increased.
+Many minor problems present in the original release of Windows 98 were also found and fixed.
+These changes, among others, makes it (according to many) the most stable release of Windows 9x family—to the extent that some commentators used to say that Windows 98's beta version was more stable than Windows 95's final (gamma) version.

+Like with Windows 95, Windows 98 received the Microsoft Plus! add-on in the form of Plus!
+98.